alexanderpalsson/katacoda-scenarios/qlik-corectl/step9.md

 We will need two more files working with picasso.js:

-* `touch index.html`{{execute}} - A html file containing a simple container to render our chart in.
+* `index.html`{{open}} - A html file containing a simple container to render our chart in.

 * `touch chartSetting.js`{{execute}} - The settings from [picasso.js examples](https://picassojs.com/examples.html) bar-chart example.
 <br>

 To create this visualization we will use `picasso.chart()` to render a bar-chart.
-This method have three parameters:
+This method have three arguments:
 * Data
 * Chart-settings/chart-layout
 * A html-element to render the chart in.

 ## Load the data

 To use the bar chart we need values for the y-axis and for the t-axis.
 We can for example to do a bar-chart that displays the amount of movies made every year.
-This means we need the Years on the t-axis and the amount of movies each year on the y-axis.
+This means we need the Years on the t-axis with the corresponding amount of movies each year on the y-axis.
 We already have all the needed data to accomplish this in `data/movies.csv`{{open}}.
+Therefore there is no need to change either the corectl.yml file or the loadscript.
 <br>

-In the object we load the field Year as qDimension and a measurement called Count(Year) into our `corectl-object.json`{{open}}.
+But we need to do some adjustments in the object.
+We load the field Year as qDimension and a measurement called Count(Year) into our `corectl-object.json`.
 <br>

-We can double check that we have a field called `Year` in our model: `corectl values Year`{{execute}}
+We can double check that we have values in the `Year` field with: `corectl values Year`{{execute}}
 <br>

-The object we get after these changes will look something like this:
+The object after these changes will look something like this:

 `corectl-object.json`{{open}}
 <br>